GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 JavaScript is not a strongly typed language in that you do not declare the type when the variable is created.
 Its type is determined by what it is assigned an how it is used.
 It contains three primitive types: number, string, and boolean, with everything else being an object.

 * **number** - there is no distinction between real and integer type variables.
 All numbers are represented by 64 bit floating point numbers.
-It does allow integers to be stored with precision between -2^53 abd 2^54.
+It does allow integers to be stored with precision between -2^53 and 2^54.
 * **strings** - strings in JavaScript are immutable, meaning they can't be changed, you can only create a new modified version of the string.
 So JavaScript functions such as replace() do not change the original string, but instead must be assigned to a new string.
-* **boolean** - binary (only two possible values) true/false, yes/no, on/off.  true/false are predefined and used to set and evaluate booleans.
+* **boolean** - binary (only two possible values) true/false, yes/no, on/off.  true/false are predefined and used to set and evaluate boolean.
 * **object** - everything else is an Object.
 JavaScript does include predefined objects such as **Date** (including Time) that include constructs for initializing and predefined methods and properties for working with them.
 Another example would be the **RegExp** object for dealing with regular expressions.

 Primitive types (number, string, and boolean) are value types and immutable, while objects are reference types and mutable